unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ![keyboard layout example showing extension of ISO key numbering](images/androidKeyboard.png)

 If it becomes necessary in the future, the format could extend the ISO layout to support keys that are located to the left of the "00" column by using negative column numbers "-01", "-02" and so on, or 100's complement "99", "98",... -->

+**Keyboard implementation:** Software which implements the present specification, such that keyboard XML files can be used to interpret keystrokes from a **Hardware keyboard** or an on-screen **Touch keyboard**.

+Keyboard implementations will typically consist of two parts:

+1. A _compile/build tool_ part used by **Keyboard authors** to parse the XML file and produce a compact runtime format, and
+2. A _runtime_ part which interprets the runtime format when the keyboard is selected by the end user, and delivers the output plain text to the platform or application.

 **Key:** A physical key on a hardware keyboard, or a virtual key on a touch keyboard.